open-edge-platform/datumaro/docs/source/docs/data-formats/formats/vgg_face2.md

 dataset = dm.Dataset.import_from('<path_to_dataset>', format='vgg_face2')
 ```

-For successful importing of Vgg Face2 face the input directory with dataset
+For successful conversion of Vgg Face2 face the input directory with dataset
 should has the following structure:

 ```